scicloj/clay/README.md

 ## Related projects

 The [Claykind](https://github.com/timothypratley/claykind) project is rethinking the Clay architecture and implementation from scratch, in a new code base.
 Currently (Fall 2023), the two projects are being developed in coordination.

+The [clay.el](https://github.com/scicloj/clay.el) Emacs package offers relevant interactive functions to use Clay from Emacs

 [Kindly](https://scicloj.github.io/kindly-noted/kindly) is a common ground for defining how things should be visualized, seeking compatibility across tools.